-Health experts are still unsure on what exactly causes Crohn’s disease, although there are several theories on this subject.
-Most believe that this illness is usually caused by any (or a combination of) these factors:1
+Health experts are still unsure of what exactly causes Crohn’s disease, although there are several theories on this subject.
+Most believe that this illness is usually caused by any (or a combination of) these factors.1

-Crohn’s disease can be inherited — about 3 in 20 people affected by it have a close relative who has or had this illness.
-If you have an identical twin with Crohn’s then you actually have a 70 percent chance of having it as well.7 The preliminary analysis of a 2013 study involving twins also found that identical twins are more likely to both have Crohn’s disease compared to nonidentical twins.8
+Crohn’s disease can be inherited — about 20 percent of people affected by it have a close relative who has or had this illness.6 If you have an identical twin with Crohn’s then you actually have a 70 percent chance of having it as well.7 The preliminary analysis of a 2013 study involving twins also found that identical twins are more likely to both have Crohn’s disease compared to nonidentical twins.8

-• Acquiring a new or having a previous bacterial infection.
 Some genetically susceptible individuals who had a previous infection during their childhood may actually be at risk of this illness, as the infection may trigger an abnormal immune response.
 Some experts also believe that certain bacteria or viruses, such as E. coli and Enteroviruses, may cause inflammation that trigger this disease.9,10

-• Using nonsteroidal anti-inflammatory medications (NSAIDs).
-Taking these prescription drugs can lead to inflammation that may trigger or worsen Crohn’s disease and other inflammatory bowel diseases.11 These include ibuprofen, naproxen sodium, and diclofenac sodium.
-According to studies, these flares can occur within a week of taking the NSAIDs regularly.
+Taking nonsteroidal anti-inflammatory medications (NSAIDs) can lead to inflammation that may trigger or worsen Crohn’s disease and other inflammatory bowel diseases.11 These include ibuprofen, naproxen and aspirin.

-• Smoking.
-This is probably the most controllable cause of this chronic illness.
-Smokers are twice as likely to develop Crohn’s disease compared to non-smokers, and they experience more severe symptoms that usually end up requiring surgery.
+Smoking is probably the most controllable cause of this chronic illness.
+Smokers are twice as likely to develop Crohn’s disease compared to nonsmokers, and they experience more severe symptoms that usually end up requiring surgery.13

-• Diet.
-While there’s no solid evidence claiming that certain foods plays a role in the development of Crohn’s disease, there are speculations saying that a diet that’s generally high in refined sugars can trigger this illness and worsen its symptoms.14 This isn’t surprising, considering that refined sugars like fructose trigger insulin and leptin resistance, which are hallmark symptoms of inflammation.
+Meanwhile, although there’s no solid evidence claiming that certain foods play a role in the development of Crohn’s disease, there are speculations saying that a diet that’s generally high in refined sugars can trigger this illness and worsen its symptoms.14 This isn’t surprising, considering that refined sugars like fructose trigger insulin and leptin resistance, which are hallmark symptoms of inflammation.

 Processed foods, particularly those loaded with emulsifiers, may play a role in the development of Crohn’s disease.
-Scientists found that these food additives may break down the mucosal lining of your gut, increasing your risk of this illness.
-This is because the mucosal lining contains bacteriophages, which are viruses that destroy harmful bacteria in your gut, helping keep you healthy.
+Scientists found that these food additives may break down the mucosal lining of your gut, increasing your risk of this illness.15